alif2499/Digit-Recognizer-using-ensemble-method-in-CNN/README.md

 ![MNIST data sample](download.png)

-## This Notebook follows three main parts:
+## This Notebook has three main parts:

 - The data preparation
 - The CNN modeling and evaluation